ophwug/docs/README.md

 * Mobile Repair and Video Game hardware repair shops may be able to help with hardware repairs.
 * Unplug and power down the device for 30 minutes before assessing if the issue is persistent.
 * Even if you plan to contract out the repair, you should own a multimeter.
 They're so handy not just for this but also other home improvement and domestic projects.
+* If you're disassembling something yourself, make sure to have a good clean workspace to keep track of all parts you take apart and to be able to put everything back together without missing pieces.
+This may mean screw mats and small containers.

 ## Preventative and Recommended Measures